 The combination of all these sites working together to push each other up in the search rankings will only benefit the homeowners who register a membership with them.

 An incredible price for value

 The site offers virtually every feature you would expect for listing your vacation property.
 Seasonal rate calendars, interactive media gallery, direct communication between owner and vacationer, and much more.
 There are no service fees, no commissions, nothing.

 If price is the only factor why not list on Craigslist?

 For sure Craigslist is a great source of information and everyone on the planet uses it but it has its own drawbacks.
 To start, every listing on Craigslist expires after 45 days which means you have to relist without fail or risk losing reservations.
 Craigslist has no listing calendar whatsoever.
 No way to block out dates, set seasonal rates, nothing.
 Imagine having a home for rent listed on Craigslist and people are looking for somewhere to go over the 4th of July.
 Your e-mail and phone would blow up with the inquiries.
 Non stop people mentioning that they had seen your ad on Craigslist and wanted to know if it was still available to rent.
-With Owner Rentals, you block out the dates with a simple 2 click process and save.
+With Vacation Rentals, you block out the dates with a simple 2 click process and save.
 It is literally that simple and will keep you from wasting valuable time.
 Another drawback to Craigslist is the unknown.
 Before we would ever think of renting from someone on Craigslist (and we haven’t) we would want to vet the property extensively.
 There are endless stories of people who have been scammed on Craigslist.
-Owner Rentals inspects each and every listing before allowing it to publish.
-Finally, reviews.
-While we know that reviews can offer a lot of “fluff” there is a certain amount of
+Vacation Rentals inspects each and every listing before allowing it to publish.